vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_install_packages.md

 The VCH endpoint VM runs Photon OS.
 Photon OS provides a package manager named Tiny DNF, or `tdnf`, that is the default means of installing packages.
 For information about Tiny DNF, see [Tiny DNF for Package Management](https://github.com/vmware/photon/blob/master/docs/photon-admin-guide.md#tiny-dnf-for-package-management) in the *Photon OS Administration Guide*.

 Before you can use Tiny DNF to install packages in the endpoint VM, you must run the `rpm --rebuilddb` command to rebuild the embedded database.
-If you do not run `rpm --rebuilddb`, attempts to run Tiny DNF commands in the endpoint VM result in the following error:
+To run `rpm --rebuilddb`, you must first modify the Photon OS configuration to satisfy certain dependencies that are not present in the VCH endpoint VM by default.
+If you do not successfully run `rpm --rebuilddb`, attempts to run certain Tiny DNF commands in the endpoint VM result in the following error:

 <pre>
 root@ [ ~ ]# tdnf info